RestComm/Restcomm-Docker/README.md

 * __ACAPELA_APPLICATION__ Set the Acapela Text-To-Speech application key
 * __ACAPELA_LOGIN__ Set the Acapela Text-To-Speech username
 * __ACAPELA_PASSWORD__ Set the Acapela Text-To-Speech password
+* __SMPP_TYPE__ Set the SMPP Type ie the unique name for the SMPP Connection and sets the SMPP to be enabled for the SMS API and RVD Tag
+* __S3_BUCKET_NAME__ Set the S3 Bucket Name so that Restcomm stores the Recording in Amazon Web Services S3 Service
+* __S3_ACCESS_KEY__ Set the S3 Access Key so that Restcomm stores the Recording in Amazon Web Services S3 Service
+* __S3_SECURITY_KEY__ Set the S3 Security Key so that Restcomm stores the Recording in Amazon Web Services S3 Service
+* __SMTP_USER__ Set the SMTP User so that Restcomm configures the SMTP Service for the Email API and RVD Tag
+* __SMTP_PASSWORD__ Set the SMTP Password so that Restcomm configures the SMTP Service for the Email API and RVD Tag
+* __SMTP_HOST__ Set the SMTP Host so that Restcomm configures the SMTP Service for the Email API and RVD Tag
+* __MYSQL_USER__ Set the MySQL User so that Restcomm configures RestComm to use a MySQL DB instead of In memory DB
+* __MYSQL_PASSWORD__ Set the MySQL Password so that Restcomm configures RestComm to use a MySQL DB instead of In memory DB
+* __MYSQL_HOST__ Set the MySQL Host so that Restcomm configures RestComm to use a MySQL DB instead of In memory DB
+* __MYSQL_SCHEMA__ Set the MySQL Schema so that Restcomm configures RestComm to use a MySQL DB instead of In memory DB
+* __SECURE__ Configure RestComm to be used in secure mode ie only on HTTPS not HTTP and SIP Over Secure WebSockets + TLS
+* __TRUSTSTORE_FILE__ Set the file to use for Restcomm to configure the certificate for HTTPS and SIP TLS
+* __TRUSTSTORE_PASSWORD__ Set the password to use for Restcomm to configure the certificate for HTTPS and SIP TLS
+* __TRUSTSTORE_ALIAS__ Set the Alias to use for Restcomm to configure the certificate for HTTPS and SIP TLS
+* __SSL_MODE__ Set the SSL Mode for Restcomm and RVD to query External Service over HTTPS.
+Values : allowall, strict
+* __NFS_LOCATION__ Set the NFS Location for Restcomm Visual Designer to store the workspaces in a shared filesystem
+* __LOG_LEVEL__ Set the Log Level for Restcomm and MMS
+* __LOG_LOCATION__ Set the location were to store Restcomm logs
+* __HOSTNAME__ Set the hostname for this machine for RestComm to recognize it and use it for relative URL requests

 ### Running the image